AgarwalYash14/ORLA/README.md

   <hr>
 </div>

-ORLA is a web application that transforms text prompts and images into detailed 3D models using advanced AI technologies.
+ORLA is a web application that transforms text prompts into detailed 3D models using advanced AI technologies.
 With an intuitive interface and powerful backend, ORLA enables users to generate high-quality 3D assets quickly and easily.

 ## Screenshots